GuilhermeCunha79/lapr2/docs/SprintC/US4/US4.md

-AC5 -- NHS code must be unique for each type of test AC6 -- Internal code must have 12 digit sequential number and generally automatic AC7 -- A type of test can have one or more categories
+AC5 -- NHS code must be unique for each type of test AC6 -- Internal code must have 12 digit sequential number and generally automatic AC7 -- A type of test can have one or more categories AC8 -- A receptionist find the client only by the tin

 ### 1.4.
 Found out Dependencies